katono/cppelib/README.md

     If this exception is thrown, you must do shutdown your application safely.
     There are two assertion macros.
     One is always enabled, another is enabled only when `NDEBUG` macro is not defined.
+    If C++ exception is not available, it can be disabled by preprocessor.

 * Container